ssuarezs/dev-ops-2025i-exam/README.md

 10. A pattern for delivering applications to a set of users, initially hidden, for testing or performance evaluation.
 (4,6) — **DARK LAUNCH**
 11. A security practice that involves intentionally introducing faults or attacks to test system resilience.
 (5,9) — **FAULT INJECTION**
 12. A type of testing that ensures an application behaves correctly when encountering unusual or unexpected inputs.
 (7) — **FUZZING**
 13. A component of the Linux kernel that isolates processes, foundational to containers.
-(8) — ****
+(8) — **CGROUPFS**
 14. A philosophy advocating continuous small, reversible changes, and valuing empirical evidence over plans.
 (4) — **LEAN**
 15. A specialized type of database often used for metrics storage in monitoring systems like Prometheus.
 (7) — **INFLUXD**
 16. A declarative API-driven tool for managing infrastructure state, often used with cloud resources.
 (9) — **TERRAFORM**
 17. The 'E' in EKS or ECS, referring to managed container services.
 (8) — ****
 18. A testing phase focused on the communication and interaction between integrated modules.
-(12) — ****
+(12) — **INTEGRATIONS**
 19. A specific type of automated deployment that routes a small percentage of users to a new version to validate.
 (6) — **CANARY**
 20. A technique for securing applications by minimizing the attack surface and only allowing necessary functionality.
 (10) — **SANDBOXING**
 21. The 'R' in ART, often a core responsibility in SRE.
 (10) — **RELIABILITY**